ivansabik/botless/README.md

 Bots are workflows that can be run on a schedule or based on a trigger (webhook).
 Bots are composed of different actions that can take in variable arguments or parameters.

 Examples:
- - Get Toggl summaries and alert to a slack channel based on filters (users, start date, end date)
+ - Get number of hours registered in Toggl and alert to a slack channel the users that have less than a certain amount of hours
- - Get Toggl summaries and paste into Google Spreadsheets
+ - Get detailed reports from Toggl and put in a Google Spreadsheet
- - Get information from GitHub (Pull Requests in a list of repositories, Issue Comments in a list of repositories, Commits in a list of repositories)
+ - Get information from GitHub (Pull Requests in a list of repositories, Issue Comments in a list of repositories, Commits in a list of repositories) and put as CSV in an S3 bucket

 ## Installation in AWS
  1. Install virtualenv, create new virtualenv and activate it